kunbox96/Portfolio-Project-Directory/PowerBI_Analyze Customer Segmentation of An Online Retailer/README.md

 - Which products are most popular and at what rates across different customer groups?

 ### 🎯 Project Outcome:
-- Active dashboard showcases sales trends by product, customer, and geography.
+- Active dashboard showcases sales trends by product, customer.
 - RFM-based segmentation has been implemented.
 - Key metrics including revenue, frequency, and product popularity have been visualized to support sales strategy.
 - Products with negative gross profit were explored.
 Either data entry contains price errors or the business is selling below cost.
 Stakeholders are advised to verify data integrity or pricing policy.